caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 |                | Slider).                                           |
 +----------------+----------------------------------------------------+

+.. _text-align:

 .. rubric:: Text Align
-   :name: text-align

-|

 +-----------------+---------------------------------------------------+
 | horiz. left     | Align the text at the top left of the object.     |